Style Guide

 more infos about creating new pages.

-The first step to create a new page, you need to edit an existing page, and on it add a link to the page you want to create.
+The first step to create a new page is to edit an existing page and add a link to the page you want to create.

 To link to your new page, you must choose a name for it.
 The best names describe the page's contents well, so that everyone can remember and type the name easily.